aethrvmn/valatsos.gr/content/blog/nim1.md

 So in the end it came down between **Go** and **Nim**, and the deciding factor was syntax.

 **Nim**'s syntax is almost identical to **Python** down to the error messages.
-This means that, *in-general*, I can transition easier to a sysmet's language, since it will be a far more familiar setting.
-You also care about whitespace, which I highly prefer over `{;}`, and means that the resulting code is highly readable.
+This means that, *in-general*, I can transition easier to a system's language, since it will be a far more familiar setting.
+You also care about whitespace, which I highly prefer over `{;}`, and means that, at least in my opinion, the resulting code is highly readable.
 I also enjoy the fact that **Nim** is very unopinionated when it comes to writing code.

 As an example, here is how to make a print statement in **Nim**